mathew12300/Attendance-System-/README.md

    ```

 3. **MySQL Database**:
-   - Install MySQL Server and create a database named `attendance_system` with a table for storing attendance records.
+   - Install MySQL Server by clicking the link (https://dev.mysql.com/downloads/installer/).
+   -  and create a database named `attendance_system` with a table for storing attendance records.

 4. **Code Editor**:
    - Use an IDE like PyCharm, VS Code, or any Python-supported editor.